Wimmics/olivaw/README.md

 This repository is a python library meant for providing tools in an Acimov ontology development context.

-In this repository you will find:
+Olivaw proposes:

-* command lines that should help you to make your Acimov development easier
+* command lines that makes an Acimov development easier
-* composite actions that you can directly call in workflows from your Acimov project
+* composite actions that can directly be called in workflows from any Acimov project
-* a pre-commit hook that should prevent the biggest mistakes that could be pushed in your Acimov repository
+* a pre-commit hook that should prevent the biggest mistakes that could be pushed in an Acimov repository

-This tool proposes different test tools all powered by Corese, you can check their [website](https://project.inria.fr/corese/) and [repository](https://github.com/Wimmics/corese)
+This tool proposes different test tools all powered by Corese, check their [website](https://project.inria.fr/corese/) and [repository](https://github.com/Wimmics/corese)

 The test reports are then represented using the [EARL vocabulary](https://www.w3.org/TR/EARL10-Schema/)

+All the functional documentation concerning olivaw can be found in [the docs/ folder](./docs/)

-This project is very young so if a bug is to be found don't hesitate to create an [issue](https://github.com/Wimmics/olivaw/issues)
+If a bug is to be found don't hesitate to create an [issue](https://github.com/Wimmics/olivaw/issues)

-If you need more information than this page provides, please check:

-* the [tests](./docs/tests.md) documentation for the list of which tests are implemented in olivaw and the output formats
-* the [commands](./docs/commands.md) documentation for a detailed description of the available commands and options
-* the [parameters](./docs/parameters.md) documentation for the enumeration of all the parameters that can be set for your acimov project
-* the [actions](./docs/actions.md) documentation for a complete guide for the available composite actions
-* the [pre-commit](./docs/pre-commit.md) documentation for a guide concerning the olivaw pre-commit hook

 # Getting started

-## Installing olivaw in your project
+## Installing olivaw in a project

-First you will need a python environment version 3.8 or greater.
+First prepare a python environment version 3.8 or greater.

 Then install the python library using this command: